Otus-DevOps-2022-02/vshender_microservices/README.md

 - Added fluentd filter in order to parse `log` field of `post` logs.
 - Used [fluentd](https://docs.docker.com/config/containers/logging/fluentd/) logging driver for the `ui` microservice.
 - Added fluentd filter in order to parse unstructured `ui` logs.
+- Used grok patterns for unstructured `ui` logs parsing.

 <details><summary>Details</summary>